spryker/spryker-docs/docs/scos/user/features/202108.0/company-account-feature-overview/company-user-roles-and-permissions-overview.md

 Obviously, the permissions can not be checked at the step when user just clicks **Add to cart**, because actual order value has not been calculated yet (pre-checks have not been made yet, discounts have not been calculated).
 Also, the permissions check request can not be started after the cart has been updated—that would be too late, as, the cart has already been persisted.
 The request for rights check is made somewhere in between—specifically, right after the discounts have been calculated.
 That is why the so-called “termination hooks” have been implemented deep in logic, where the permissions checks are made.

-The termination hooks (plugin stack) do not allow the permissions sneak into the business logic foundation so it will remain clean from the permissions and not overwhelmed with “can” “if not; then…” etc.
+The termination hooks (plugin stack) do not allow the permissions sneak into the business logic foundation so it will remain clean from the permissions and not overwhelmed with “can” “if not; then…”.

 ![termination_hooks.png](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Company+Account+Management/Company+User+Permissions/Company+Roles+and+Permissions+Feature+Overview/termination_hooks.png)